jjamisonOC/Tech103AgentPro/.ipynb_checkpoints/README-checkpoint.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for more details.